Be part of the next big discovery in Type 2 Diabetes care!

 About the study

 We are conducting a research study to understand how a widely used once-weekly medication affects blood sugar control in people with type 2 diabetes.
-This medication may lower post-meal blood sugar by slowing stomach emptying, but its precise effects have not yet been measured using the gold-standard technique, scintigraphy.
+This medication may lower post-meal blood sugar by slowing stomach emptying, but its precise effects have not yet been measured using the gold standard technique, scintigraphy.
 By participating, you can help us measure how the medication affects stomach emptying, explore the link between stomach-emptying rate and post-meal blood pressure, and determine how long these effects last after stopping the medication.
-The study runs for 16 weeks, including three full study days (around 5 hours each) and weekly short visits (about 30 minutes) to receive the medication.
+The study runs for 16 weeks, including three full study days (approx. five hours each) and short weekly visits (approx. 30 minutes) to receive the medication.

 Eligibility requirements